A CHURCH FOR THE REST OF US?

 2018 - A Year of Questions

 Continue to submit your questions via the Question Bowl (on the goodies counter) about most anything relating to your faith walk and its foundations and questions.
+Hey, you can even submit them via our email address!!
 These will feed future messages and conversations as we continue in this new 2018 A Year of Questions.

 Upstairs chapel of